Free falling: Tigers' losing streak reaches eight games

 Replays showed Castellanos’ first few steps to first were inside the base line.
 But the ball clearly hit him when he had already reached first base.
 The rule states that if the runner is hit within the last step before reaching the base, interference generally isn’t called.

+“I want an explanation for why there’s interference when he’s already safe,” Ausmus said.
+“The ball hit him in the back after he was safe.”

-It was called this time.
-Castellanos and manager Brad Ausmus argued the point loud and long, but to no avail.
+Ausmus and Castellanos argued the point loud and long, but to no avail.

+“It’s a judgment call and you can’t do anything about a judgment call,” Ausmus said.

 Romine, though, rescued the inning by lacing a double off the wall in right field, scoring Upton from first.
-It was the Tigers' first run in 14 innings.
+It was the Tigers first run in 14 innings.

-Romine went to third on an errant thrown by Renfroe and then scored on a ground ball by Jose Iglesias.
-The throw from shortstop Chase d’Arnaud to the plate was errant.
+Romine went to third on an overthrow by Renfroe and then scored on a ground ball by Jose Iglesias.
+The throw from shortstop Chase d’Arnaud to the plate was errant but Romine took a hard elbow to the kidney.

-On the bright side — if there can be a bright side in an eight-game skid — the reclamation of Anibal Sanchez continues.
+He was in great pain the remainder of the game and took treatment on it afterward.

 In six innings of work, albeit against the weak-hitting Padres, he gave up two hits and two runs, only one was earned.